Nuclei-Software/nuclei-linux-sdk/README.md

 ## Known issues and FAQs

-* For Nuclei Demo SoC, if you run simulation using xl_spike, it can run to login prompt, but when you login, it will show timeout issue, this is caused by xl_spike timer is not standard type, but the boot images for FPGA board can boot successfully and works well.
+* For Nuclei Demo SoC, if you run simulation using xl_spike, it can run to login prompt, but when you login, it will show timeout issue, this is caused by xl_spike timer is not standard type, but the boot images for FPGA evaluation board can boot successfully and works well.

   If you want to execute using `xl_spike` without the login, you can edit the *work/buildroot_initramfs_sysroot/etc/inittab* file(started from `# now run any rc scripts`) as below, and save it: